-In order to objectively capture the richness and complexity of facial expressions, behavioral scientists have found it necessary to develop objective coding standards.
-The facial action coding system (FACS) [9] is the most objective and comprensive coding system in the behavioral sciences.
+Fig. 9.
+Fully automated facial action coding system.

 A human coder decomposes facial expressions in terms of 46 component movements.
-A longstanding research direction in the Machine Perception Laboratory is to automatically recognize facial actions (e.g. [7, 1, 2].
-Three groups besides ours have focused on automatic FACS recognition as a tool for behavioral research: [24, 21, 14].
-Systems to date still require considerable manual input, unless infrared signals are available for locating the eyes (e.g. [14]).
+A longstanding research direction in the Machine Perception Laboratory is to automatically recognize facial actions (e.g. [1,2,8].
+Three groups besides ours have focused on automatic FACS recognition as a tool for behavioral research: [23,16,26].
+Systems to date still require considerable manual input, unless infrared signals are available for locating the eyes (e.g. [16]).

 Here we apply the system presented above to the problem of fully automated facial action coding.
 The machine learning techniques presented above were repeated, where facial action labels replaced the basic emotion labels.
-Face images were detected and aligned automatically in the video frames and sent directly to the recognition system.
+Face images were detected and aligned automatically in the video frames and sent directly to the recognition system (Fig. 9).